john-aja/Galaxy-Explorer/README.md

 ## Contributing

-If you would like to contribute to the development of Stellar Explorer, you can follow these steps:
+If you would like to contribute to the development of Galaxy Explorer, you can follow these steps:

 1. Fork the repository on GitHub.

-2. Clone your forked repository to your local machine: `git clone https://github.com/your-username/stellar-explorer.git`
+2. Clone your forked repository to your local machine: `git clone https://github.com/john-aja/Galaxy-Explorer.git`

 3. Create a new branch for your feature or improvement: `git checkout -b feature/your-feature`